Titles and Affiliations

 Impact

-In estrogen receptor (ER)-positive breast cancer, the most common form of breast cancer estrogen signals through the estrogen receptor to drive tumor growth.
+In estrogen receptor (ER)-positive breast cancer, the most common form of breast cancer, estrogen signals through this receptor to drive tumor growth.
 In contrast, in non-cancerous breast tissue, breast cells can be ER-positive, but they do not grow in response to estrogen.
 The ‘switch’ that occurs that makes ER-positive breast cells proliferate in response to estrogen has not been identified.
 Understanding how this switch happens could shed light on how ER-positive breast cancer is initiated and, ultimately, how to prevent it.

 Progress Thus Far